codihuston/gairos/README-K8S.md

     > Note: Any `REQUIRED` variables that exist in the `.env-example` file also should be defined in the `k8s-dev/*-deployments.yml` files!

 1. Install dependencies for each project.
-Below is an example of installing dependencies for the `server`.

     ```cmd
     cd server
+    yarn install

+    cd client
     yarn install
     ```